 - Local ZooKeeper operates at the cluster level and provides cluster-specific configuration management and coordination.
 Each Pulsar cluster needs to have a dedicated ZooKeeper cluster.

-ZooKeeper manages a variety of essential coordination- and configuration-related tasks for Pulsar.
+ZooKeeper manages a variety of essential coordination-related and configuration-related tasks for Pulsar.

-Deploying a Pulsar instance requires you to stand up one local ZooKeeper cluster per Pulsar cluster.
+You need to stand up one local ZooKeeper cluster per Pulsar cluster for deploying a Pulsar instance.

 To begin, add all ZooKeeper servers to the quorum configuration specified in the